vsouza/awesome-ios/README.md

  * [ImageLoaderSwift](https://github.com/hirohisa/ImageLoaderSwift) - A lightweight and fast image loader for iOS written in Swift. :large_orange_diamond:
  * [ImageScout](https://github.com/kaishin/ImageScout) - A Swift implementation of fastimage.
 Supports PNG, GIF, and JPEG. :large_orange_diamond:
  * [JLStickerTextView](https://github.com/luiyezheng/JLStickerTextView) - A UIImageView allow you to add multiple Label (multiple line text support) on it, you can edit, rotate, resize the Label as you want with one finger ,then render the text on Image. :large_orange_diamond:
- * [Fusuma](https://github.com/ytakzk/Fusuma) - Instagram-like photo browser and a camera feature with a few line of code in Swift. :large_orange_diamond:
  * [Agrume](https://github.com/JanGorman/Agrume) - A lemony fresh iOS image viewer written in Swift. :large_orange_diamond:
  * [PASImageView](https://github.com/abiaad/PASImageView) - Rounded async imageview downloader lightly cached and written in Swift :large_orange_diamond:
  * [Navi](https://github.com/nixzhu/Navi) - Focus on avatar caching. :large_orange_diamond: